LynxByteGames/lynxbyte-games-vanguard-landing/README.md

 - shadcn-ui
 - Tailwind CSS

+## Features

+### Exit Intent Popup

+The application includes a popup that appears when users press the "8" key after viewing the page for more than 10 seconds.
+The popup includes:

+- **Trigger**: Pressing the "8" key on the keyboard
+- **Timing**: Only activates after 10 seconds of page viewing
+- **Content**: Features company branding, CEO information, and market statistics
+- **Actions**: Two buttons - "Zamknij" (Close) and "Umów konsultację" (Book Consultation)
+- **Navigation**: Clicking "Book Consultation" scrolls to the contact section or navigates to the home page contact section

+**Components:**
+- `ExitIntentPopup.tsx` - Main popup component
+- `use-exit-intent.tsx` - Custom hook for tracking exit intent behavior

+**Configuration:**
+- Minimum time on page: 10 seconds (configurable)
+- Can be enabled/disabled via props
+- Customizable callbacks for close and consultation booking actions

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/526782c6-36af-4ca5-8735-bd3aaa122177) and click on Share -> Publish.